Partnership Event from the Oxford University Museums Partnership and the Digital Learning Network

 For Real!
 Museum Learning in a Digital Age

 How do we measure the success of museum learning methods?
-Alison and Hannah will share findings from a recent study conducted by the Museum of the University of St Andrews that looked to provide empirical data on the impact of museum digital media,, particularly on learning.
-In this interactive session they will provide insights into some of the recurrent themes that emerged in particular around expectations around authenticity, the distancing effect of 3D digitisations, and the assumption that objects behind glass have a great ‘value’.
+Alison and Hannah will share findings from a research project conducted by the School of Classics and the Museum of the University of St Andrews (MUSA) which produced empirical data on the impact of museum digital media.
+In this interactive session they will provide insights into some of the recurrent themes that emerged from studies with focus groups of different ages, interests and backgrounds.
+These include expectations around authenticity, the distancing effect of 3D digitisations, and the assumption that objects behind glass have increased ‘value'.

 Rick Lawrence, Digital Media Officer, Royal Albert Memorial Museum and Art Gallery (RAMM) and Ruth Cohen, Project Manager, Daisi